Deploying Applications

 x86_64 images are now considered obsolete.
 The following information has been left for legacy purposes.
 Please consider using arm64 images instead.

-Once flashed, reboot the instance using the Power Off and Reboot feature.
+- Once flashed, reboot your instance using the Power Off and Reboot feature.

-To verify whether the ARM translation tools are properly install, you can use a third party app, such as Device Info, and verify that the available instruction sets (supported ABIs) are x86_64, x86, armeabi-v7a, armeabi
+- To verify whether the ARM translation tools are properly installed, you can use a third party app, such as Device Info, and verify that the available instruction sets (supported ABIs) are x86_64, x86, armeabi-v7a, armeabi.